• Home

 Dept 11 Sec 4 Canned or Dried products

-Canned fruits & vegetables judged on quality, general appearance & container which shall be a standard mason-type, clear glass qt. or pt. jar sealed with 2 piece self-sealing lid (flat disc & metal screw band).
-Screw bands must be removed before exhibiting.
+Canned fruits & vegetables to be judged on quality, general appearance & container which shall be a standard mason-type, clear glass qt. or pt. jar sealed with two-piece self-sealing lid (flat disc & metal screw band).
+Screw bands may be used in transportation but must be removed before exhibiting.
 Food not in standard jars or not sealed with self-sealing lids will be disqualified.
-Any entry may be opened by Judge if necessary.
+Any entry may be opened by Judge if deemed necessary.

 Canned Fruits – 1 container